 Under Pennsylvania law, it is also necessary to obtain the opinion of a medical expert with experience in the same field in order to bring a successful case for medical malpractice.
 In addition to identifying the doctor’s error or omission, our lawyers will work with experts to prove that another reasonably trained, competent doctor would not have made the same mistake or proceeded with the same treatment plan.

-At Matzus Law, LLC, our leading medical malpractice lawyers will explore every option for recovering fair compensation in your case.
+At Matzus Law, LLC, our leading Pittsburgh placenta previa birth injury lawyer will explore every option for recovering fair compensation in your case.
 We handle all of the details so that you and your family can focus on your physical and emotional recovery.
 A fair compensation award for medical negligence based on placenta previa can include compensation for: